|

 would add around $1,500 to the price of the car.

-Nevertheless, Hirofumi Senoo, the general
+Nevertheless, Hirofumi Senoo,

-the lead in the introduction of diesel to the U.S., but will be ready to
+let others take the lead in the introduction of diesel to the U.S., but

-strike if the market becomes receptive...' from http://www.edmunds.com/insideline
+will be ready to strike if the market becomes receptive...' from http://www.edmunds.com/insideline

 1/2008 review from http://www.caranddriver.com

-January 2007: all-new 2.0-litre diesel
+January 2007: all-new

-engine, hopefully makes its first appearance in Europe in Legacy and Outback
+2.0-litre diesel engine, hopefully makes its first appearance in Europe

-early next year.
-Subaru showed the Boxer Turbo Diesel engine to the European
+in Legacy and Outback early next year.
+Subaru showed the Boxer Turbo Diesel

-market at the 77th Geneva International Motor Show in March 2007.
-Considered
+engine to the European market at the 77th Geneva International Motor Show

-the world’s first horizontally opposed turbo diesel engine, the 4-cylinder
+in March 2007.
+Considered the world’s first horizontally opposed turbo

-power plant is expected to be offered in European Subaru vehicles in early
+diesel engine, the 4-cylinder power plant is expected to be offered in

-2009 or late 2008.
+European Subaru vehicles in early 2009 or late 2008.

-The boxer layout gives the engine inherent
+The boxer layout gives the

-boxer engines.
+equipped with gasoline boxer engines.

 Subaru article on what's coming, Winter 2006